 Lean ISO 9001?
 To many of you this will seem like a contradiction in terms.
 The term Lean and ISO 9001 are not generally used together, but why not?
 Does a Quality Management System (QMS) have to be complicated and cumbersome?
-Do you know how to simplify the quality manual?
+Do Lean and ISO 9001 Go Together?

-I’m reminded of speaking to an adult evening management class at the local junior college in 1995.
-At the start I asked the class of about 20 students, “How many of you have heard of ISO 9001;please raise your hands??
+I’m reminded of speaking to an adult evening management class at the local junior college years ago.
+At the start I asked the class of about 20 students, “How many of you have heard of ISO 9001; please raise your hands?”
 Then I asked, “How many of those with your hands up have heard or believe that ISO 9001 is a documentation nightmare?”
 Not a single student lowered their hand.
 I went on to explain how ISO 9001 was only a documentation nightmare if a company chooses to make it so.
 The documentation myth of ISO 9001 persists to this day.

-There is nothing in this requirement that says a Quality Manual needs to be 50, or even 20 pages long.
-It does not state that each “shall” statement in the ISO 9001 standard needs to be addressed.
+There is nothing in this requirement that says a ISO 9001 Quality Manual needs to be 50 or 20 pages long.
 It does not require pictures, the organization’s legal structure, or any additional details.
 However, most Quality Manuals seem to follow the pattern of addressing each and every ISO 9001 “shall” statement by essentially repeating the standard’s requirements.
 What an incredible waste!

-The Registrar and the Registrar’s Auditor(s) know the content of ISO 9001:2008;there is no need to repeat it back to them.
+The Registrar and the Registrar’s Auditor(s) know the content of ISO 9001:2015; there is no need to repeat it back to them.
 What about our customer’s you may ask?
 Usually a customer is not going to read a 30 page Quality Manual.
-If they do require a copy, they will merely file it and check off that you have one;so why not send them a simple Quality Manual?
+If they do require a copy, they will merely file it and check off that you have one; so why not send them a simple Quality Manual?
+Don’t make extra work for yourself, it will only lead to a potential audit finding.

-Let’s look at the specific requirements for the Quality Manual.
-Compliance to 4.2.2a can be accomplished in 2 or 3 paragraphs.
+Let’s look at the specific requirements for ISO 9001 compliance.
 A brief description of the scope of the organization’s Quality System, followed by a list or paragraph noting and explaining any exclusions to ISO 9001 clauses.
-So we are up to 1/2 to 2/3 of a page and we comply with 4.2.2a;agreed?
+So we are up to 1/2 to 2/3 of a page and we comply with 4.3.

 While it is still at the discretion of an organization to include quality assurance policy statement and procedures, the following example may help with this determination.
 Perhaps an organization has a small staff and sub-contracts much of their activity.
-Clause 4.1 requires an organization to ensure control over any outsourced processes and to identify any outsourced processes.
+Clause 8.4.2 defines the type and extent of control over any externally controlled (outsourced) processes.
 This can lead to a short paragraph or a few additional sentences in the scope portion of the Quality Manual.
-However, I would recommend that this organization write a procedure identifying their activity related to clause 7.4, Purchasing.
+However, organization can produce documented information (quality manual) identifying their activity related to clause 8.4, Control of externally provided products and services.
 This is where the control and identification of the sub-contracted activity should be identified.

 With the document list, our Quality Manual has increased by about a page.
-Now let’s consider ISO 9001 section 4.2.2c; the interaction of processes.
-This is often the most difficult task in developing the Quality Manual.
+Now let’s consider ISO 9001 section 4.4; the interaction of processes.
+This is often the most difficult task in developing documented information (quality manual).
 Unfortunately, many organizations do not understand how their business works.
 My recommendation is to just do a simple overview of how the company functions and how processes interact.
-A good way to do this is in a flow chart or process flow diagram.
+A good way to do this is in a flow chart, or process workflow diagram.
 A short 1 or 2 paragraph description can also be added, depending on the complexity of the organization.

 After adding these we now have a 4 to 4 1/2 page Quality Manual.
 Are we finished?
 Yes!
 Stop!
 There is no need to add more.
-It is hard to break the paradigm of a lengthy Quality Manual, so there will be the pressure to add to it.
+It is hard to break the paradigm of a lengthy documented information (quality manual), so there will be the pressure to add to it.
 A good Lean Quality Manual, however, should be two to five pages long.
-There is absolutely no reason to have an ISO 9001:2008 Quality Manual that is more than eight pages in length.
+There is absolutely no reason to have an ISO 9001:2015 Quality Manual that is more than eight pages in length.

 Now we have a lean and functional Quality Manual.
-It is easy to maintain and distribute, whether electronic copy or hardcopy, which eliminates waste.
+It is easy to maintain and distribute, whether electronic copy via a document management system or hard copy, which eliminates waste.
 People are more inclined to actually review it due to the small size, so we have added value.
 It can be bound in a variety of formats for presentation to customers or sent to customers electronically.
 Why not go all the way and have an all electronic copy documentation system.